LKlitzke/LKlitzke/README.md

 <h2>About Me</h2>

-<p>I'm a mid-level .NET developer and team leader, bachelor in Computer Engineering and postgraduate in Fullstack Development.
+<p>I'm a mid-level .NET developer and team leader, bachelor in Computer Engineering and postgraduate in Fullstack Development, with another ongoing postgraduate on the way.
 With more than four years of experience as a fullstack developer, I've worked in a few challenging projects, focusing on performance optimization and delivering high-quality, well-structured solutions on both the backend and frontend.</p>

 <ul>
   <li>🌐 <strong>Experience</strong>: .NET, SQL Server, Entity Framework, Docker and related tools.
-Current team leader of 14 people (11 DEVs and 3 QAs) in three different projects.</li>
+Current team tech leader in two different projects.</li>
-  <li>💻 <strong>Most Loved Project</strong>: E-commerce application in .NET 8 for a virtual bike store called <em>LiddellRoch</em>.</li>
+  <li>💻 <strong>Most Loved Project</strong>: E-commerce application in .NET 7 for a virtual bike store called <em>LiddellRoch</em>.</li>
   <li>🚀 <strong>Passionate about</strong> writing clean, scalable, and well-organized code, always prioritizing best practices and architecture patterns.</li>
 </ul>